 Preparing for Departure

 When it was finally our turn to jump aboard, our anticipation had been built high.
-But luckily seeing Mitchell Falls from above in all its glory was absolutely amazing.
-There are no doors on the helicopter so you get an unobstructed view of the falls that’s sure to be memorable.
-The ride was short (although felt longer than we expected) and was breathtaking from start to finish
+But luckily, seeing Mitchell Falls from above in all its glory was absolutely amazing.
+There are no doors on the helicopter, so you get an unobstructed view of the falls that’s sure to be memorable.
+The ride was short (although felt longer than

 Our helicopter dropped us off at the top of Mitchell Falls.
 It was here that we started our hike around the falls.
 We leisurely hiked around the falls, checking out the views from every possible angle.
 Our guide, Mick, made sure to point out the most Insta-worthy photo ops and was happy to snap photos of us along the way.